OfficeDev/Outlook-Add-in-Scream/Readme.md

 - If you have any trouble running this sample, please [log an issue](https://github.com/OfficeDev/Outlook-Add-in-Scream/issues).
 - Questions about Microsoft Office add-ins development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/office-addins).
 Make sure that your questions or comments are tagged with [office-addins].

+<a name="contribute"></a>
+## Contributing ##
+We encourage you to contribute to our samples.
+For guidelines on how to proceed, see our [contribution guide](./Contributing.md)

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 <a name="additional-resources"></a>